hashicorp/boundary-ui/ui/desktop/README.md

 ### Debug `binary`

 The desktop client binary is the end artifact we deliver to customers.
-More information on how to build such binary in the [Building for Production](#building-for-production).
+More information on how to build the binary in [Building for Production](#building-for-production).

 We use [Debugtron](https://github.com/pd4d10/debugtron) for debug the production binary.
 Debugtron let you inspect the Electron app as if you were on a dev environment.
 Also provides debug options for the node process running Electron.